Kizomba Embassy

 Mexico

 In Mexico, there is a strong Urban Kiz movement that can be seen in the Facebook group Urban Kiz Mexico.
 Kizomba Fusion is also very popular.
 At the last Mexico Kizomba Festival in 2019, the instructor’s styles were mainly Kizomba Fusion & Urban Kiz.
-These dance instructors included Yami & Martha, Ronie Saleh, Steffy & Var’R, and also Laurent Yishu.
+These dance instructors included Yami & Martha, Ronie Saleh, Steffy & Var’R, and Laurent Yishu.

 Argentina